UPennCBE544/CBE5440-2024/ProjectDescription.md

            3. Constrain a stochiometric set of the center atoms
            4. Check that the surface is inversion symmetric
            5. Save this surface based on number of bulk units in the slab
-           6. Delete the outside 2 Ruthenium and 4 Oxygen from each side of the surface and save this surface.
+           6. Delete the **outside** 2 Ruthenium and 4 Oxygen from each side of the surface.
 Save this surface based on the new number of bulk units in the slab.
 Do this so that you have a total of 4 of the same facet+termination surfaces at different sizes.
            7. Relax the surfaces

 2. Generate Asymmetric Surface Facet -